ecmwf/open-ecpds/README.md

 By supporting MQTT, OpenECPDS improves real-time data distribution and acquisition, enhancing overall system efficiency and responsiveness.
 This is because notifications are sent instantly when new data becomes available, allowing for immediate processing and reducing delays.

-### Understanding MQTT Topics and the Retain Flag Using a Filesystem Analogy
+### Understanding MQTT Concepts Using a Filesystem Analogy

 Let’s use a filesystem analogy to explain MQTT topics, wildcards, and the retain flag.